LGBTQ clergy in Christianity: Congregationalist polities

 The Universal Fellowship of Metropolitan Community Churches is the first denomination with an official stance allowing non-celibate gays, lesbians, and bisexuals to be ordained; it is also one of the fastest growing denominations in the United States and the United Kingdom.
 Smaller denominations, like the Liberal Catholic Church, the Swedenborgian Church of North America, the Ecclesia Gnostica, and the Apostolic Johannite Church also do so.

 The United Church of Christ began ordaining LGBT clergy in the 1970s.
 The Rev. William R. Johnson was ordained in 1972 and the Rev. Anne Holmes in 1981.
 The UCC's executive council endorsed ordination of gay and lesbian candidates in 1973 and was the first mainline denomination in the United States to endorse marriage equality (2005).
 A number of openly gay, lesbian, bisexual and transgender ministers now serve throughout the church.

-President of the Southern Baptist Theological Seminary Albert Mohler says, "Scripture clearly defines human beings as male and female, here not by accident but by divine purpose", adding, "Scripture clearly refutes any theory that gender is only a social construction or that human beings are free to define gender in a way different than the way God defined male and female in the act of creation."
-He also states, "Christians guided by Scripture recognize that controversies and confusions over sex, marriage and other issues are part of what it means to live in a fallen world.
-The church must honor the good gifts God gives us in order to accomplish two great purposes.
-First, to obey God and to find true happiness and human flourishing as we obey.
-Second, to live out that obedience before a watching world in order that others may see the glory of God in the Christian’s faithfulness, so that others who need Christ may find Him."
-In 2014, the Southern Baptist Convention approved a resolution at its annual meeting stating that "God's design was the creation of two distinct and complementary sexes, male and female" and that "gender identity is determined by biological sex and not by one’s self-perception" Furthermore, the resolution opposes cross-sex hormone therapy, gender reassignment surgery, and anything else that would "alter one’s bodily identity," as well as opposing government efforts to "validate transgender identity as morally praiseworthy."
-Instead, the resolution asks transgender people to "trust in Christ and to experience renewal in the Gospel."